nestoregon/learn/reinforced_learning/book.md

 This is specially usegul because we need to know how the model is doing right now.
 The book recommends TensorBoard (which depends on tensorflow.)
 > This is the MatplotLib of ML ~ Nestor 2020

+I tried learning tensorboard but it doesn't work with pip.
+You need to install Conda on Windows which is a pain.
+Also this book is incredibly outdated, and it's just 2 years old.
+Pretty crazy.